tfsjohan/boatrental/readme.md

 In a real world application, I would spend more time on proper data validation.
 To avoid unnecessary complexity in this task, I have only added some basic validation.

-### Error handling

-If this was a real project I would create more subclasses for exceptions instead of using magic strings.
-Doing so would make it easier to test and refactor when needed.

 ### Logging

 No logging is used at all in the demo project.